JuliaIntervals/juliaintervals.github.io/pages/faq.md

 @def maxtoclevel = 2
 # Contributors

-This page contains a list of authors, contributors and acknowledgements for each package of the organization
+This page contains a list of authors and contributors in the JuliaIntervals organization.
+The list of contributors for each package is obtained taking the people with at least 100 row insertions.
+If you feel your name should be listed, do not hesitate to contact us, e.g. opening an issue to the [repository](https://github.com/JuliaIntervals/juliaintervals.github.io) of this webpage.

 \toc

+## JuliaIntervals Webpage

+### Authors

+- [Luca Ferranti](https://www.linkedin.com/in/luca-ferranti/), University of Vaasa, Vaasa, Finland

+### Contributors

+- [Cormullion](https://github.com/cormullion): Designer of the JuliaIntervals logo

 ## IntervalArithmetic.jl